thephez/dash-user-docs/docs/core/examples/core-examples-receiving-zmq-notifications.md

 Further information regarding ZMQ support may be found in the [ZMQ API Reference](../api-ref/core-api-ref-zmq.md).

 ## Enabling Dash Core ZMQ Notifications

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "This requires a Dash Core full node or masternode" }
+> This requires a Dash Core full node or masternode
-[/block]

 In the [`dash.conf` configuration file](core-examples-configuration-file), add the following [ZMQ notifications](../api-ref/core-api-ref-zmq.md#available-notifications) and assign the address that Dash Core should listen on.
 The notifications selected here relate to InstantSend and ChainLocks.

 ```